Design Principles: How Contrast In Design Makes An Impact

 The Gestalt principles of design tell us that each design has a figure and ground setting.
 The subject is usually the figure and the other elements around become the group.
 How do you differentiate it?
 Using contrast in design, of course.

 Yes, our human brain is wired to spot contrasts and attach meaning to them.
 We will always scan from bigger to smaller, and that is what we call visual hierarchy.
-By varying the style, color, shape, and size of your text you can control what the customer sees first and last.
+By varying the typeface, color, shape, and size of your text you can control what the customer sees first and last.

 3. Symbolism play